 Having fresh fruits and veggies is one of the many benefits of gardening.
 One particularly interesting veggie to grow is the bell pepper.
 What’s neat about the bell pepper is the different flavors that can be grown by simply postponing the harvest date.
 From green to red to orange, the many flavors are all delicious in their own right.
 Here are some expert tips to help you start growing bell peppers indoors!

-Providing Ideal Soil conditions
+Providing Ideal Growth Conditions

-In summer, the heat off the sun will generally be enough to keep the plant warm.
+In summer, the heat of the sun will generally be enough to keep the plant warm.
 You should also be sure to remove the plant from anywhere that gets drafty to is exposed to cool air.

 For colder seasons, it might be smart to add some supplemental heating.
 A small grow light can help you hit your lighting needs while also helping improve the temperature around your plants.